 The painted desert of America's southwest will beckon with these meaty, fork-tender shanks of lamb braised in a chipotle, tomato, and beer sauce.
 You'll be licking your fingers for every last bite.
 Serve over smashed potatoes.

 If you haven't savored real meat sauce, you're missing one of Italy's great treasures.
 The long, slow cooking of aromatic vegetables with beef, veal, and pork make this ragù memorable.
 Finished with a little light cream and a touch of butter, the sauce is smooth and silky.
 If you're feeling creative, add mushrooms, sausage meat, capers, olives…or whatever.
 Ladle over al dente pasta and sprinkle on freshly grated Parmigiano Reggiano.

-Studded with wild mushrooms and enriched with cream and our Demi-Glace Gold, this sauce complements grilled or roasted beef, veal, chicken, or other meats or poultry.
+Studded with wild mushrooms and enriched with cream and our Demi-Glace Gold, this full-flavored sauce complements grilled or roasted meats, game, poultry or vegetables.